Yarrangobilly area in Kosciuszko National Park

-- At Cooma, take Snowy Mountains Highway and continue for approximately 110km.
+- After Cooma, turn right onto Snowy Mountains Highway and continue for around 110km

-- Follow the unsealed one-way road for approximately 6km to Yarrangobilly Caves
+- Follow the unsealed, one-way road around 6km to Yarrangobilly Caves

 From Hume Highway:

-- Continue south on Snowy Mountains Highway for approximately 75km
+- Continue south on Snowy Mountains Highway for around 75km

 - Turn right onto Yarrangobilly Caves Entrance Road

-- Follow the unsealed one-way road for approximately 6km to Yarrangobilly Caves
+- Follow the unsealed, one-way road for around 6km to Yarrangobilly Caves

 - Yarrangobilly Caves entrance and exit roads are graded gravel.
 They're suitable for 2WD and 4WD vehicles up to 12.5m in length, however the Roads and Maritime Service (RMS) advise that the roads are unsuitable for caravans.